Jerry Augustine

 Gerald Lee Augustine (born July 24, 1952) is an American former professional baseball pitcher, who played in Major League Baseball (MLB) for the Milwaukee Brewers, from 1975 to 1984.
-In 1976, he was named to the Topps All-Star Rookie Team.

 Augustine formerly coached baseball for the University of Wisconsin–Milwaukee Panthers.
 Currently, he is a studio analyst for the Brewers on Bally Sports Wisconsin.

 Augustine's nephew, James Augustine, played professional basketball for the Orlando Magic.